 The ITS department monitors student activity on the Loyola network and has implemented security measures to block access to online games and services.
 Students who attempt to circumvent these measures are subject to disciplinary action outlined in the handbook and/or at the discretion of the Dean of Men.

-- Students must check their Loyola High School email on a daily basis.
+- Check their Loyola High School email.

 If a student is unsure about the appropriateness of an electronic activity, he should ask a teacher, administrator or a member of the ITS department for clarification.
 Classroom teachers may have their own specific policies regarding the use of technology in their classroom.
 Students should always adhere to those specific policies while in that teacher’s classroom.